What is a Baby Sleep Consultant or Child Sleep Consultant?

 Is sleep training possible without the assistance of a sleep consultant?
 Absolutely!
 Many parents sleep train on their own and their children become fabulous sleepers.
 If this is you, I hope you take advantage of my resource page to find tips and tricks to support you in your efforts.

 Other parents desire the education, support, and encouragement that comes from working with a sleep consultant.
 If this is you, check out my support offerings and see what is the best fit for your family!

 Isn’t Sleep Training Just Crying It Out?

-This is one of the most common myths I hear regarding sleep training is sleep training = cry it out.
+This is one of the most common myths I hear regarding sleep training.
+Many people think sleep training = cry it out.
 In reality, there is so much more involved.
+Sleep training is simply setting a child up for sleep success.
 The cry it out method (extinction), popularized by pediatrician Dr. Marc Weissbluth in his book Healthy Sleep Habits, Happy Child is indeed one way to sleep train (and works well for many children and families), but is most definitely not your only option.

 Other common methods include a modified version of cry it out known as graduated extinction, timed checks, or Feberizing.
 This method was popularized by pediatrician Dr. Richard Ferber in his book Solve Your Child’s Sleep Problems and also has worked well for many children and families.
 There are also other popular methods, including the chair method, pick up/put down, and fading.

 Choosing the best method for you and your child depends on your parenting style, your child’s personality, and your timeline.
 The more gradual the method, the longer it takes to reach your goals.